brandur/sorg/content/drafts/graphql.md

 ---

 It's hard to read exactly where GraphQL stands in the API world right now.
-Available publicly since 2015, it continues to generate a lot of interest in developer communities, but trends in APIs don't seem to be obviously moving in its favor.
+Available publicly since 2015, trends in APIs aren't obviously moving in its favor.
+Interest from the developer community has been steady throughout, but it's a far shot away from spreading like wildfire.

-By far its biggest third party proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an [engineering post][githubpost] speaking about it very favorably.
+Its biggest third party proponent is GitHub, who released the fourth version of their API as GraphQL in 2016 with an [engineering post][githubpost] speaking about it very favorably.
 It also has a other vocal users in the form of Shopify and Yelp, both of whom offer public GraphQL APIs.
-But beyond them, other big providers are harder to find.
+But beyond those big three, other big providers are harder to find.
 [This repository][graphqllist] keeps a list of publicly available GraphQL APIs, and almost every well-known API provider is notably absent, including Facebook themselves [1].